Nuns on the Run: Plot

 Brian decides to tell Faith the truth, but discovers she has not returned to the nunnery.
 They go to her flat and only barely escape from Abbott and Morley, who had been sent to retrieve her by Casey.
 They sneak back into the nunnery and manage to slip into their spare habits after accidentally waking up an eccentric nun, Sister Mary.
 In conversation, Brian learns that Faith is in the hospital, with her father and brother who are protecting her from the gang.
 He visits her, but she is heartbroken, believing that Brian no longer loves her.
 They wake up and leave for the airport the next morning, but are caught and exposed by Sister Mary.
 In desperation, they steal a utility and drive to the airport pursued by Sisters Liz and Mary, Morley and Abbott, and eventually Casey and the Triads.
 Brian forces Charlie to go to the hospital, where Brian tells Faith the truth while Charlie stalls the gangsters.
 They manage to escape the hospital with Faith and Casey is arrested, though one briefcase of money is lost during the chase.
 Sister Liz and Sister Mary find the lost briefcase and, ignoring the police concerns, decide to use it to fund a drug rehabilitation clinic.
 Sister Liz then leads the nuns in prayer, thanking God for sending them Sisters Euphemia and Inviolata, and asking him to, "keep on eye on them, won't you?
 They need you."

 Brian, Charlie and Faith reach the airport and check-in, when an airport policeman warns the attendant about Brian and Charlie.
-They board the flight on board a British Airways Boeing 747-200 jumbo jet, disguised as attendants and successfully escape the UK for Brazil.
+They board a British Airways Boeing 747-200 jumbo jet, disguised as attendants, and successfully escape the UK for Brazil.